iyadlhassani-stack/llm-behavior-playground/README.md

 This project aims to:

-- Understand how LLMs generate tokens step by step
-- Observe the effect of sampling parameters
-- Measure determinism vs variability
-- Study constraint-following behavior
 - Build intuition about probabilistic text generation
+- Understand decoding strategies at a system level
+- Observe constraint-following behavior empirically
+- Study reproducibility and randomness
+- Connect model internals to real-world reliability concerns

 ---